gbramorim/nasa-space-apps-2023/README.md

 ## Tech Stack

-Hey, this project was made with fast code.
+Hey, this project was made with fast code because of the deadline.
 I know that maybe require a refact in some components.
 Don't judge ;)

 - Frontend: